Mootbing/mail-fricker/README.md

 # mail-fucker
 Cause havoc in other people's inboxes, spams the crap out of them
 # How to use?
-Check out the .yaml file
+This program uses YAGMAIL and runs in the background Just check out the .yaml file if you want to customize some settings